D50000/Python-Data-analysis/README.md

-Python Data analysis
+#Python Data analysis
+Introduce and practice Python by "Data analysis".

+## 1.Environment and CLI setup
+native: python + library package use "pip" command.
+IDE: Anaconda use "conda" command.
+(It bundle all the useful tool for data analysis)

+## 2.Python native data structures
+Every value in Python has a datatype.
+Since everything is an object in Python programming, data types are actually classes and variables are instance (object) of these classes.

+Number（数字）
+String（字符串）: write-protect
+List（列表）: List: similar with simple List in Java.
+Tuple（元组）: write-protect version of List.
+Set（集合）: Set is an unordered collection of unique items.
+Dictionary（字典）: Dict: similar with Object

 ps:
 dir(); //return all methods.

-# 1.Environment and CLI
-IDE: Anaconda > conda
-???
-native: python + library package > pip

-# 2.Python native data structures

-List: similar with simple List labels = ['account', 'Jan', 'Feb', 'Mar']

-Tuple: similar with Array
-nested_tup = (4, 5, 6), (7, 8)

-Dict: similar with Object
-dictionary = {'account' : 'Jones LLC', 'Jan' : 150, 'Feb' : 200, 'Mar' : 140}

-set:

 ps:
 pandas library
 DataFrame: similar with Table

 numpy: Array
+labels = ['account', 'Jan', 'Feb', 'Mar']

+Tuple: similar with Array
+nested_tup = (4, 5, 6), (7, 8)

-# 3.Loading files and importing library
+## 3.Loading files and importing library
 // import library
 import pandas as pd